Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Channel Estimation for Flexible Coupler Systems

 where $\epsilon_k>0$ is a small constant.
 Note that \eqref{eq:CE_alpha_hat} only requires each antenna to transmit the sufficient statistics $(\mathbf R_{m,k},\mathbf q_{m,k})$, whose dimension scales with $L_k$ rather than the pilot block length $V$.

-After obtaining $\{\widehat{\Omega}_k,\widehat{\boldsymbol\alpha}_k\}_{k=1}^{K}$ from the CPU, FC antenna $m$ reconstructs its effective scalar channel under any coupler position $\mathbf p_m$ as in \eqref{eq:CEc_recon}.
+After obtaining $\{\widehat{\Omega}_k,\widehat{\boldsymbol\alpha}_k\}_{k=1}^{K}$ from the CPU, FCA $m$ reconstructs its effective scalar channel under any coupler position $\mathbf p_m$ as in \eqref{eq:CEc_recon}.
 The reconstructed channel state information (CSI) is utilized for the subsequent coupler position optimization and digital precoding procedures described in Section~III.

 The main steps of the proposed distributed channel estimation procedure are summarized in Algorithm~\ref{alg:dist_ce_fc_proxy}.
 The computational complexity is dominated by pilot correlation and local proxy evaluation, and it scales as $\mathcal O\!\big(MV\tau K + KMVG + K L_k^{3}\big)$.
 Compared with the centralized channel estimation algorithm, the distributed channel estimation implementation substantially reduces the CPU-side computational burden and processing latency, especially when array size $M$ and candidate grid size $G$ are large.
 In terms of communication overhead, the distributed channel estimation scheme exchanges only low-dimensional LS sufficient statistics $\{\mathbf R_{m,k}, \mathbf q_{m,k}\}$ for each user $k$, whose communication load scales as $\mathcal O(MK L_k^2)$.